SolidDesignNet/j1939scanner/README.md

 Currently, the tool opens a hardcoded RP1210 device, collects packets onto a broadcast channel, logs them from another thread, loads the J1939DA and displays a table.

 Next steps:
-1. Packaging for distribution (neds to include GTK DLLs).
+1. Packaging for distribution (need to include GTK DLLs).
 2. Display a table of broadcast signals.
 3. J1939 table searching (because it's too big for Excel)
 4. Fault table.